 It’s impossible for emergent readers to develop a concept of word overnight.
 It is a gradual process that requires lots of modeling.
 Slowly, we see kindergarteners transform from non-readers to readers over the course of the year.
 Today, I’m going to share a review of how concept of word develops and give you a new COW poem to add to your collection.

 Interestingly, there can be misunderstandings on exactly what Concept of Word means.
 Many teachers think of it as simply matching speech to print or being able to track.
-However, Concept of Word is a bit more than this, and it is *the* sign that an emergent reader has become a beginning reader.
+However, Concept of Word is a bit more than this, and it is THE sign that an emergent reader has become a beginning reader.

 A Concept of Word (COW) is the culmination of a student’s automatic knowledge of letter sounds, his/her ability to isolate the beginning consonant sound, match spoken word to the print and realizing that words are separated by space, and remember words in isolation that have been previously taught.
 A student’s COW develops in stages.

-The student shows the following at each stage:
+Emergent readers show the following at each stage: